Position will be posted for a minimum of one week, after which it is subject to removal without notice.

 - Serving as an active member of relevant scholarly societies and/or professional associations;

-- Engaging in service and outreach activities beyond the Department, including in the Health and Society Program, the college, and university, as well as at regional, state, national and international levels.
+- Engaging in service and outreach activities beyond the Department at the college, university, regional, state, national and international levels.

-Anticipated start date is August 2023.
-The hire must have a completed Ph.D. by time of initial appointment.
+Anticipated start date is August 19, 2024.
+The hire must have completed the Ph.D. degree before the hire date.
 Please apply online at www.uvmjobs.com.

-- a teaching statement describing approach, philosophy and interests.
-Please include a sample syllabus
+- A teaching statement describing approach, philosophy, and interests

-- contact information for three professional references.
-If we contact reference providers they will be given instructions about how to upload materials.
+- Contact information for three professional references.
+The reference providers will be emailed information to upload their letters

 Established in 1791, the University of Vermont is considered a public-ivy and consistently ranked as one of the top public universities in the United States.
 Our academic programs combine faculty-student relationships most commonly found in a small liberal arts college with the resources of a land-grant research institution.
 UVM's tradition of equity and social justice extends not only to faculty, staff, and students, but also is reflected in a commitment to environmentally sound and sustainable practices.

-The Department The Anthropology Department is a vibrant community that strives to balance high-level research and scholarship, excellence in undergraduate teaching and mentorship, and anthropologically-informed engagement in the public sphere.
-Learn more at: https://www.uvm.edu/cas/anthropology
+The Department The Anthropology Department is a vibrant community of teacher-scholars that strives to balance high-level research and scholarship, excellence in undergraduate teaching and mentorship, and anthropologically-informed engagement in the public sphere.

 UVM is located in Burlington, Vermont, which is rated as one of the best small cities in the country.
 The greater Burlington area has an increasingly diverse population of about 125,000 and enjoys a panoramic setting on the shore of Lake Champlain, between the Green Mountains of Vermont and the Adirondack Mountains of New York State.
 The surrounding area provides an environment rich in cultural, civic and recreational activities.
 Vermont has a deep history of social activism and political participation.
 It offers many opportunities for collaborative partnerships in community and state-wide human service and social change organizations in multiple fields of practice, including state agencies.